akseidel/WpfRevitUserKeynoteManager/README.md

 - 	The editor notifies each user working within the same table as to what each user is doing.
 When someone commits an edit, the table is automatically reloaded at every user.

-- 	Updating the table in Revit is still up to the user to initiate using a Revit add-in that places a conveinent update button on the Revit ribbon.
+- 	Updating the table in Revit is still up to the user to initiate using a Revit add-in that places a convenient update button on the Revit ribbon.

 ![](WpfRevitUserKeynoteManager/images/RevitKeyNotesExplainedjpg_Page1_Image2.jpg)

-- This repository does not currently contain that Revit add-in (1/9/2018).
+- This repository does not currently contain that Revit add-in.
+(This add-in is planned to be in this repository: (*a link goes here*).

 - The editor also saves and displays all previous keynote file versions.

 #### Some quick notes for those interested in the coding
-- The multiple simultaneous editing is accomplished using temporary user status files at the keynote table file folder and a background thread that constantly polls the keynote table file folder for changes.
+- The multiple simultaneous table file editing is accomplished using temporary user status files at the keynote table file folder and a background thread that constantly polls the keynote table file folder for changes.
 - The editor runs in single instance mode.
 That means it checks to see if there is already an instance running.
 This avoids more than one instance running, which would be problem.
 The editor is designed to be launched in Revit with an add-in that appends the Revit project userkeynote table file name as a command argument.
 Thus the same user editing the same table on the same machine is avoided.
 - A borderless, transparent WPF window is how the application's look achieved.